 The Music Industry

-The music industry has changed irrevocably over the past decade, with the internet disrupting the status quo as it has many other sectors.
+It has been long established that the music industry has changed irrevocably over the past decade, with the internet disrupting the status quo as it has many other sectors.
 But the story has moved on from an industry dying from dwindling record sales.

 Contributors to this programme

-Author of ‘Digital Medieval: the last twenty years of the music industry, and the next twenty’ and Chairman of Musicmetric
+author of ‘Digital Medieval: the last twenty years of the music industry, and the next twenty’ and Chairman of Musicmetric

 Director of Innovation and Strategy at Sony Music in London